Im2rnado/Carbide-Help/README.md

 # About

-**Carbide** is a **Discord Bot** made by [Tornado](https://twitter.com/im2rnadoo) that let's you login to your Fortnite account and access 50+ commands!
+**Carbide** is a **Discord Bot** made by [Tornado](https://twitter.com/im2rnadoo) that let's you login to your Fortnite account and access 80+ commands!
 You can save up to 10 accounts which you can switch between!

 # Features

-- Buy from the item shop
-- Gift from the item shop
+- Buy/Gift from the item shop
-- Show your Account Name
-- Show your Account ID
+- Get your Account Name/ID
-- Show your V-Bucks
+- Get your V-Bucks and the platforms of them
 - Claim your Daily STW Reward
 - Show your Locker
-- Show your BR Level
-- Show your Account Level
+- Get your BR/Account Level
-- Show your Real Name
-- Show your Account Email
+- Get your Account Email/Real Name/Creation Date
-- Show your Linked External Accounts
+- Get your Linked External Accounts
-- Remove your Linked External Accounts
+- Remove your Linked External Accounts (Works on unverified accounts too)
 - Get account receipts
 - Change Gift Message
 - Change Gift Box
+- Get incoming gifts
 - Change status of receving gifts
-- Find info of friends
+- Get info of a friend
 - Get challenges
-- Buy Battle Pass
-- Buy Battle Bundle
+- Buy the Battle Pass/Battle Bundle
 - Change V-Bucks Platform
-- Show your Display Name changes
+- Get your Display Name changes
-- Show when you can change your Display Name next
+- Get when you can change your Display Name next
-- Get STW Shop
-- Show if your account is verified
 - Show your Fishing Book
-- Check Validity of Epic Games Code
+- Checks Validity of Epic Games Code
 - Show your Favorite Islands
 - Add a Favorite Island
 - Get friends list
-- Add a friend
-- Remove a friend
+- Add/Remove friends
 - Change your Homebase Name
 - Show your Party Hub Avatar
-- Show your Devices and their IP
+- Show your logged in Devices and their IP
-- Generate an access token
 - Show your Gift History
 - Equip a skin
-- Favorite an item
-- Unfavorite an item
+- Favorite/Unfavorite an item
-- Mark an item as seen
+- Mark an item as seenm
-- Show if you have 2FA enabled
-- Show your Account Creation Date
-- Show the current shop
+- Get the current BR/STW shop
 - And tons of more features that get added frequently!

 # Price